datawire/quark/docs/language-reference/keywords.rst

 package
 ~~~~~~~

 The package keyword is used to indicate a namespace containing groups of similar or related classes.
-Packages are automatically available to any Quark files compiled at the same time as the file or files with the package definition.
+Packages are automatically available to any {{{language}}} files compiled at the same time as the file or files with the package definition.

 Syntax
 ++++++